-But Wandrei with his imagination — he was just short of Lovecraft and Clark Ashton Smith as one of the major visionaries of cosmic horror to emerge from the pulp magazine Weird Tales — conjured up the images even as he watched Sidney Greenstreet relate that incantatory history devised by Hammett.
+But Wandrei with his imagination — he was just short of Lovecraft and Clark Ashton Smith as one of the major visionaries of cosmic horror to emerge from the pulp magazine Weird Tales — conjured up the images even as he watched Sydney Greenstreet relate that incantatory history devised by Hammett.

 The power of words, of story.
 The power of cinema.